 The USB ports are also quite a lot; you get 8x USB ports at the back of the board and 7x USB ports at the front, including 1x Type-C port at the back and 1x Type-C port at the front.

 It also has great RAM support, as the board can handle a maximum of 128GB DDR4 RAM.
 So, if you plan to increase your RAM capacity in the future, you have lots of room to do so.

-Overall, the MSI B550-A PRO is a great motherboard for your build.
+Overall, the MSI B550-A PRO is a great motherboard for your best $1000 gaming PC.
 It falls right into your budget and offers just the perfect amount of features to support future upgradability and overclocking potential.